DeveloperToolsWG/console-object/api.md

 #### `console.isIndependentlyComposed(DOMElement)`
 Writes a simple boolean rendered indicating whether a DOMElement is composited independently from the main UI thread and will not risk blocking UI operations or script execution.
 _(Non-standard/proposed.
-Currently only supported in IE10+, prefixed, and at least in IE10 it is only present on the console object if the *javascript debugger is in debug mode*)_
+Currently only supported in IE10+, prefixed, and at least in IE10 it is only present on the console object if the *javascript debugger is in debug mode* [see IE reference](http://msdn.microsoft.com/en-us/library/jj680148\(v=vs.85\).aspx)_

 #### `console.log(object [, object, ...])`